Rosemarynwodo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-I would print chmod 753 hello
+I would print permission accessible to everybody